bibleexchange/courses/book-of-romans/001_doctrinal/801_those-in-christ-are-no-longer-condemned.md

 > 1 John 5:7,8&mmdash;For there are three that bear record in heaven, the Father, the Word, and the Holy Ghost: and these three are one.
 8 And there are three that bear witness in earth, the spirit, and the water, and the blood: and these three agree in one.
 <!-- -->
 > Romans 8:1&mdash;There is therefore now no condemnation to them which are in Christ Jesus, who walk not after the flesh, but after the Spirit.
 <!-- -->
 > Col 3:16&mdash;Let the word of Christ dwell in you richly in all wisdom; teaching and admonishing one another in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord.
 <!-- -->
 > John 14:23&mdash;Jesus answered and said unto him, If a man love me, he will keep my words: and my Father will love him, and we will come unto him, and make our abode with him.
 <!-- -->
 >John 15:7&mdash;If ye abide in me, and my words abide in you, ye shall ask what ye will, and it shall be done unto you.

 B.	Be subject to the Spirit in all things&mdash;FOLLOW

 Submission is requires action.
-Stay, Go, Believe ...
+Stay, Go, Believe &hellip;

 C.	Be led by the Spirit in all things&mdash;WALK WITH HIM

 > Romans 8:28&mdash;And we know that all things work together for good to them that love God, to them who are the called according to his purpose.
 <!-- -->
 > Romans 14:17&mdash;For the kingdom of God is not meat and drink; but righteousness, and peace, and joy in the Holy Ghost. <!-- --> > Romans 14:19&mdash;Let us therefore follow after the things which make for peace, and things wherewith one may edify another.

 D. Through a Disciplined Prayer life & a Dedicated Mind to the Spirit God will Fulfill His Righteousness in Us

 > Ro 8:2&mdash;For the law of the Spirit of life in Christ Jesus hath made me free from the law of sin and death.
 4&mdash;That the righteousness of the law might be fulfilled in us, who walk not after the flesh, but after the Spirit.
  > Romans 1:5&mdash;By whom we have received grace and apostleship, for obedience to the faith among all nations, for his name:
  > Romans 16:26&mdash;But now is made manifest, and by the scriptures of the prophets, according to the commandment of the everlasting God, made known to all nations for the obedience of faith:

  > 2 Corinthians 10:5&mdash;Casting down imaginations, and every high thing that exalteth itself against the knowledge of God, and bringing into captivity every thought to the obedience of Christ;

 Romans eight sets forth that part in our salvation which is exercised by the third person of the Godhead, the blessed Holy Ghost.
 Without Christ's work on the cross there would be no salvation, and without the presence and constant operation of the Holy Ghost, there would be no application of that salvation to us.
 Righteousness in life is possible through power of the Holy Ghost.